julyueluo/AL/concat.md

 ## 14 Trends

 - What is a trend?
-- Bull trend needs Higher Lows 牛市中低点抬高
+- Bull trend needs Higher Lows
-- Bear trend needs Lower Highs 熊市中高点降低
+- Bear trend needs Lower Highs
-- When not clear, then TR 不明确的时候陷入交易区间
+- When not clear, then TR
-- Breakout is strongest trend 突破是最强的趋势
+- Breakout is strongest trend
-- 80% rule: Most reversals fail 80% 的反转会失败
+- 80% rule: Most reversals fail
 - Types of trends
 - Bull and bear trends
 - Traps and breakouts